 Recently in a survey done in the United States, a teacher at a secondary school stated that if he had data before his students entered the class, it would help him to know how exactly he should start with each one of them and how the lesson plans must be made.
 “It would be incredible”, he added.

 This might come across as a very simple demand which can be fulfilled easily but it would require a lot of brainstorming.
 In order to provide the teachers with students’ insights which can be acted upon individually and collectively would require a system which is capable of managing multiple sources of data.
 If the focus is not only to supply insights but also to give valuable inputs in terms of recommending actions, then it becomes important to help them in managing the multiple options of interventions and digital content.

 Addressing the issue of Data Privacy

-It has been observed in the past that teachers, guardians as well as students are always up for methodologies which can lend personalized instruction and learning for each student.
+It has been observed in the past that teachers, guardians as well as students are always up for methodologies which can lend personalized instruction and learn for each student.
 However, there is the genuine concern of data privacy and access protections of a student.
 This is a real and acceptable issue which can influence the policies or regulatory frameworks and hinder the data sharing which is required to enable personalization.
 Making sure that the issue of data privacy is tackled properly is imperative for this plan to work and achieve goals.

 Having said this, we should understand that this healthcare data creates two different scenarios which should be considered.
 One is the case where there is a one to one doctor-patient interaction where the data can be categorized as highly sensitive.
 The other scenario is where the doctor does his research from all the available data to decide the next step wh